25 Saves Lives

 Since passage of the law, many communities — including Albany, Hudson, Kingston, Scarsdale, White Plains and many more — have lowered their area speed limits under the new law and others have committed to doing so.
 The NYS Safe Streets Coalition has compiled a list of all communities across New York State who have lowered their area speed limit to 25 mph, whether they completed a detailed engineering report, and when the change went into effect.
 Keep in mind that some engineering reports shown below were completed prior to the new MUTCD being adopted.

-This one-hour panel discussion, recorded at the NY Bike Summit in October 2024, features brief presentations from each panelist, sharing insights and experiences from the transition to 25 mph speed limits.
-The session concludes with a dynamic Q&A segment that addresses key audience questions.
+Both feature brief presentations from each panelist, sharing insights and experiences from the transition to 25 mph speed limits.
+The sessions conclude with a dynamic Q&A segment that addresses key audience questions.